airbytehq/airbyte/docs/connector-development/tutorials/build-a-connector-the-hard-way.md

 ### 4. Test the connector

-The minimum requirement for testing our connector is to pass the Airbyte Standard Test suite.
+The minimum requirement for testing your connector is to pass the [Source Acceptance Test (SAT)](https://docs.airbyte.com/connector-development/testing-connectors/source-acceptance-tests-reference) suite.
+SAT is a blackbox test suite containing a number of tests that validate your connector behaves as intended by the Airbyte Specification.
 You're encouraged to add custom test cases for your connector where it makes sense to do so e.g: to test edge cases that are not covered by the standard suite.
-But at the very least, you must pass Airbyte's Standard Test suite.
+But at the very least, you must pass Airbyte's SATs suite.

-To integrate with the standard test suite, modify the generated `build.gradle` file as follows:
+To integrate with the standard test suite, modify the generated `acceptance-test-config.yaml` file as follows:

 ```groovy
 plugins {